Red or Black?: Series 2

 On 11–12 August 2012, the Saturday and Sunday prior to the launch of the second series of Red or Black?, ITV suffered the worst weekend in its 57-year history due to BBC One's coverage of the 2012 Summer Olympics; it was beaten to second place in the primetime league tables by BBC Three for the first time ever and the only ITV programme on 11 August that was one of the channel's 30 most watched in the week 6–12 August 2012 was the ITV News at Ten.
 The Olympics closing ceremony the following night gave BBC One more than 20 times the audience share of ITV.
 While the lead was nowhere near as large on the remainder of the evenings, BBC One still beat ITV every night on the overall primetime audience share, except for Thursday night.

-Red or Black? launched its second series on 18 August 2012, with 3.25 million viewers, giving the show a 19.6% share of the market between 7 pm and 8:15 pm; it was beaten in its timeslot by a showing of Indiana Jones and the Kingdom of the Crystal Skull, which gained 4m on BBC One.
+Red or Black? launched its second series on 18 August 2012, with 3.25 million viewers, giving the show a 19.6% share of the market between 7 pm and 8:15 pm; it was beaten in its time slot by a showing of Indiana Jones and the Kingdom of the Crystal Skull, which gained 4m on BBC One.
 It returned later in the night with 3.59m.
 The episode of The X Factor broadcast between the two episodes received a higher number of viewers, attracting 8.08m.
 The second set of episodes, broadcast the week after, saw a small rise in viewers with 3.42m for the first episode, and 3.70m for the second.
 In the third week, it got 3.30m for the first episode and 3.06m for the second.
 Week four brought in 3.17m for the first episode and 3.63m for the second.
 3.29m people tuned in for week five's first episode and 3.25m for the second episode.
 Week six produced 3.39m for the first episode and 3.23m for the second.
 The final set of shows produced 3.23m and 2.84m viewers for the first and second episodes, respectively.